home-assistant/home-assistant.io/source/_components/media_player.firetv.markdown

 The `firetv` platform allows you to control an Android TV device or [Amazon Fire TV](https://www.amazon.com/b/?node=8521791011) device.

-Steps to configure your Amazon Fire TV stick with Home Assistant:
+Steps to configure your Amazon Fire TV with Home Assistant:

 - Turn on ADB Debugging on your Amazon Fire TV:
   - From the main (Launcher) screen, select Settings.